Bio

 Growing up, Sundays were dedicated to music instruction for the whole family, a tradition that transformed ordinary dinners during the week into soulful music sessions.
 Being one of twelve children in her home, Jane had a small symphony to practice with, which nowadays has translated seamlessly to her ability as frontwoman of her band.

 In 2023, Jane unveiled her debut EP, "A Little More Free,” a small collection of songs she’s worked on for most of her life.
-Jane released her second EP, self-titled, in March of 2024.
+Jane released her sophomore EP, self-titled, in March of 2024.
+She currently is in the studio recording a collection of new songs to be released sometime in 2026.

 Press